hongtaoh/hongtaoh.github.io/content/en/blog/2021-07-13-julia-write-json.md

 {{<figure src="/media/enblog/julia_write_json/jts_arraytable.png" caption="Results of jts_arraytable.json (rendered on Observablehq)" class="fullwidth">}}

-To get a JSON array of objects using JSON.jl, we need to first obtain an array whose element corresponds to each row in the data frame:
+To get a JSON array of objects using `JSON.jl`, we need to first obtain an array whose element corresponds to each row in the data frame:

 ```julia
 array_objects = [] # initiate an array